The toll of obesity.

 “Not everyone who is overweight or has diabetes is a candidate for weight-loss surgery,” said Dr. Petrick.
 “It’s a life-changing decision, so we make sure patients meet specific qualifications and go through a rigorous screening process.”

 One of the qualifying factors for weight-loss surgery is your body mass index (BMI), which is a measurement derived from your height and weight.
 It provides an estimate of your amount of body fat and risk for certain diseases.
 You may be a candidate for weight-loss surgery if:

 - You have a BMI of 40 or higher, which places you in the “extreme obesity” category.

-- Your BMI is 35 to 39.9 and you have another health-related issue such as Type 2 diabetes, high blood pressure or sleep apnea.
+- Your BMI is 35 to 39.9 and you have another health-related issue such as Type 2 diabetes, high cholesterol, high blood pressure or sleep apnea.

-- You have a lower BMI but have not been able to control your Type 2 diabetes through diet and exercise.
+- Your BMI is 30 to 34.9 but have not been able to control your Type 2 diabetes using medications, diet and exercise.

 If you meet these guidelines, your medical team will also evaluate other factors in your life, such as your previous attempts to lose weight, your overall health, other diseases you may have, your psychological condition and your age.

 “Every surgery has risks, and weight-loss surgery is no different,” said Dr. Petrick.
 “However, for patients with uncontrolled Type 2 diabetes, the long-term consequences of the disease usually outweigh the risks of surgery.”